rancher/docs/content/rancher/v2.x/en/concepts/cli-configuration/_index.md

 ---
 title: Rancher CLI
 weight: 1
 ---

-Rancher CLI (Command Line Interface) is a unified tool that you can use to manage Rancher Server.
-With this tool, you can operate Rancher using command line rather than GUI.
+Rancher CLI (Command Line Interface) is a unified tool that you can use to interact with Rancher.
+With this tool, you can operate Rancher using a command line rather than the GUI.

 ### Download Rancher CLI

-You can download Rancher CLI from [GitHub](https://github.com/rancher/cli/releases).
-Download the version of Rancher CLI that corresponds with your version of Rancher Server.

->**Note:** Rancher CLI only works with its corresponding Rancher Server release.
-Rancher Server and Rancher CLI installations that don't share the same version are incompatible.
+The binary can be downloaded directly from the UI.
+The link can be found in the right hand side of the footer in the UI.
+We have binaries for Windows, Mac, and Linux.
+You can also check the [releases page for our CLI](https://github.com/rancher/cli/releases) for direct downloads of the binary.

 ### Requirements

-After you download Rancher CLI, you need to make a few configurations.
+After you download the Rancher CLI, you need to make a few configurations.
 Rancher CLI requires:

 - Your [Rancher Server URL]({{< baseurl >}}/rancher/v2.x/en/tasks/global-configuration/server-url), which is used to connect to Rancher Server.
 - An API Bearer Token, which is used to authenticate with Rancher.
 For more information about obtaining a Bearer Token, see [Creating an API Key]({{< baseurl >}}/rancher/v2.x/en/tasks/user-settings/api-keys/_index.md).